sanjaykadavarath/sanjaykadavarath/README.md

 - 👋 Hi, I’m @sanjaykadavarath
 - 👀 I’m interested in DevOps and Cloud Automation
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning more about DevOps
 - 💞️ I’m looking to collaborate on projects related to DevOps and AIOps
 - 📫 How to reach me
   sanjaykadavarath@gmail.com